Myo-Hset/Detection-Lab-/README.md

-# Detection-Lab
+# Cybersecurity Detection Lab: SIEM Log Ingestion & Attack Simulation

 ## Objective

 Designed and built a controlled lab environment to safely simulate and detect cyberattacks.
-Leveraged SIEM log ingestion and analysis to generate realistic test telemetry, effectively mimicking real-world attack scenarios.
+Designed and built a controlled homelab environment to safely simulate and detect cyberattacks.
+Leveraged SIEM log ingestion and analysis to generate realistic test telemetry, effectively mimicking real-world attack scenarios and mapping them to defensive visibility.

 ### Skills Learned